 33:26 Raising kids while recovering from a stroke

 55:25 Not enough support for stroke survivors

 Not like how we used to be I think I’m better than I used to be.
 And I also think that the doctor made my brain better.

 How can you say that?
 How can you be better than you used to be?
-You’re dizzy, you can’t talk properly, your eye doesn’t work the same.
+You’re dizzy, you can’t talk properly, and your eye doesn’t work the same.
 How can you possibly be better?
 What kind of thinking happens for you to get to that stage?
 That’s weird.

 This is recovery after stroke with Bill Gasiamis helping you go from where you are.
 To where you’d rather be.

-Now when you get to the end of this episode whether you are watching on YouTube or listening online on your favorite podcast app, please do me a favor and share this episode in other groups you hang out in, this will help someone that is doing a tough at the moment perhaps feel a little better about the journey that they are on.
+Now when you get to the end of this episode whether you are watching on YouTube or listening online on your favorite podcast app, please do me a favor and share this episode in other groups you hang out in, this will help someone who is doing a tough at the moment perhaps feel a little better about the journey that they are on.

-This is a course that is included as part of my recovery after stroke coaching program that will help you overcome fatigue, reduce anxiety and support your memory amongst other things.
-This 10 step program has been created to complement any medical interventions and works in conjunction with any other therapies that you are undergoing.
+This is a course that is included as part of my recovery after stroke coaching program that will help you overcome fatigue, reduce anxiety, and support your memory amongst other things.
+This 10-step program has been created to complement any medical interventions and works in conjunction with any other therapies that you are undergoing.

-So if you are a stroke survivor that wants to know how to heal your brain, overcome fatigue and reduce anxiety, this course is for you.
+So if you are a stroke survivor who wants to know how to heal your brain, overcome fatigue, and reduce anxiety, this course is for you.
 If you feel like there is not enough support after you leave the hospital and you’re afraid that your recovery will go backward then this is where I can help.
 While you are participating in this course I will coach you and help you gain clarity on where you are currently in your recovery journey.